ramondemelo/Reports/README.md

 # Trade-Analysis

 Attention: The notebook that accompanies this project exhibits a high level of technical debt.
 As I gathered the data and tried new things the workbook became increasingly complex.
-As this analysis is for personal use I did not mind go back to clean the code.
+As this analysis is for personal use I did not mind going back to clean the code and make sure the workbook would run.
 The datasets used in this book can be downloaded from the IMF and Observatory of Economic Complexity.
 However, the data from the Observatory is at the product level and as such is very large, at least for my personal computer.
 It is around 220 million rows and took as much as 30GB on disk, even with data optimization pandas struggled to read and perform computations.
 I created a postgresql database and performed the aggregations there.

 DESCRIPTION: